-Small boats have been a part of my life since a very early age; over the years I’ve owned kayaks, canoes, and several powerboats.
+Small boats have been a part of my life from a very early age; over the years I’ve owned kayaks, canoes, and several powerboats.
 I had often thought of building my own small boat but never had the time or confidence to do so.
 I did not have much experience as a woodworker and no experience at all working with epoxy or fiberglass.
 In spite of these limitations, I felt a strong urge to build a small powerboat, something between 16′ and 18′, with room for four, and easy to trailer and launch on my own.
 A lot of our fishing is in shallow water, so I was leaning toward a flat-bottomed hull, one that would lend itself to rowing at times.

 I came across Spira International’s website on a random internet search.
 Intrigued by some of the designs, I was happily surprised that the boats could be built using construction-grade lumber.
 The Carolinian Carolina Dory seemed to have the qualities I was looking for.
 Designer Jeff Spira notes: “The design was taken from the Grand Banks Dories after the advent of power.
 The built-in rocker hull common to a Grand Banks dory was replaced with a flat bottom which would allow the boat to plane under power.
 These boats, primarily used for fishing in the inland and near shore waters of the Carolinas, did not require a lot of horsepower to move along at a good clip.”